 b. this SAME university will provide the official transcript of studies (third party "school of record" transcripts are not acceptable); and

 c. the venue of studies is the principal campus of the accredited university or college, a language centre (which has been approved by the corresponding McGill University language department), or an academic program which is field-based.

 Study Away requests involving study abroad (Intermediary) organizations are not approved.
 This includes, but is not limited to, the following organizations:

 - Abroadco Study Abroad, Academic Programs International (API), American Institute for Foreign Study (AIFS), Arcadia University, Centers for Interamerican Studies (CEDEI), Council on International Educational Exchanges (CIEE), Cultural Experiences Abroad (CEA), Danish Institute for Study Abroad (DIS), Expanish, Greenpeace Organization, Institute for Study Abroad (ISA), Institute for the International Education of Students (IES), Institute of American Universities, Institute for Shipboard Education (ISE), International Partnership for Service Learning and Leadership (IPSL), International Studies Abroad (ISA), Living Routes, Mexico Solidarity Network (MSN), Road2Argentina, School of Field Studies (SFS), School of International Training (SIT), Woodenfish Project, World Bank Institute, Sotheby's Institute of Art.

 Failure to have your host university/institution approved by SOUSA may result in NOT receiving transfer credits for courses taken elsewhere.
-Approval by a department or program adviser outside of SOUSA should be considered as a recommendation only and not as the final decision.
+Approval by a department or program adviser outside of SOUSA is a recommendation only and is NOT the final decision.
 Final decision is made by SOUSA.